w3c/wai-curricula/content/designer/information-design.md

 Students should be able to:

-* design textual content as manageable passages of text, for example by splitting larger blocks of text into smaller and more manageable pieces using:
+* design textual content to be easily consumed, for example by splitting larger blocks of text into more manageable segments using:
   * pages
   * landmarks with their corresponding region type
   * headings (with their corresponding rank levels)
   * sidebars and other page regions
-* define the presentation of diagrams and illustrations that make the information easier to understand; for example, a diagram representation of the process described in the text
+* define the presentation of diagrams and illustrations to make textual information easier to understand; for example, a diagram representation of the process described in the text
-* define methods to identify specific definitions of words and meaning of phrases, such as professional terms, idioms, and jargon
+* select methods to provide specific definitions of words and meaning of phrases, such as professional terms, idioms, and jargon
-* define methods to identify the expanded form or meaning of acronyms and abbreviations
+* select methods to provide the expanded form or meaning of acronyms and abbreviations
 * identify related requirements for:
   * developers to code the regions, headings, and language of pages and parts
   * content authors to provide clear language and easy-to-read texts whenever possible